-However, the ongoing COVID-19 pandemic as well as a commitment to accessibility presents challenges to maintaining any graded attendance policy that is equitable and based in care and safety.
-As your professor, I recognize and acknowledge that many of our lives may be unaffected by world events, while others will experience profound tragedies.
-We can not make assumptions about others' experiences and as a result, we ought to offer compassion, patience, and grace to one another as best we can.
-Therefore, there are options to help students who may need asynchronous attendance options.
-It is possible for you to earn all of the same points by attending class asynchronously; however, given the nature of public speaking and our active learning classroom, most students will see the most improvement by attending as many classes in person as possible.
+However, a commitment to accessibility, especially in our current COVID-19 era, presents challenges to maintaining any graded attendance policy that is equitable and based in care and safety.
+As your professor, I recognize and acknowledge that we can not make assumptions about others' experiences and as a result, we ought to offer compassion, patience, and grace to one another as best we can.
+Therefore, there are options available to help students who may need occasional asynchronous attendance options.